pergolafabio/Hikvision-Addons/hikvision-v4l2loopback/readme.md

 - reg_identity: The AOR format
 - username: Username of the extension on the PBX
 - passwd: Password of the extension
-- ffmpeg: The rtsp string to inject RTSP into "/dev/video0"
+- rtsp: The ffmpeg string to inject RTSP into "/dev/video0"

 Aftewards, you can call the extension and see the video, because linphonec is staring with auto-answer enabled...